 Cash and coins

-There aren’t many places with credit card machines on the mountain, so you’ll need yen notes for food and water and plenty of 100-yen coins for the bathrooms.
-Although some do accept QR-code payments.
+There aren’t many places with credit-card machines on Mt.
+Fuji, so you’ll need yen notes and coins for food and water, and plenty of 100-yen coins for the bathrooms.
+That said, we have found that some accept QR-code payments.

-Restaurants, shops, and vending machines on Mount Fuji
+Restaurants, shops, and vending machines on Mt.
+Fuji

 Going with a guide can be very rewarding. | Photo by Aimee Gardner

-If you’re not too sure about doing the hike on your own, a number of climbing tour packages are available through Willer Travel, a bus ticket and tour provider.
+If you’re not sure about hiking Fuji on your own, you can book a guided climbing tour package through Willer Travel.

-We have a whole list of options on how to get to Mount Fuji in another article — including fancy limited express trains — so check that out if you want an in-depth look.
-For those who want a quick bite, here’s an overview of your transport options.
+We have a whole list of ways to get to Mt.
+Fuji in a dedicated guide.
+For those who just want a quick bite, here’s an overview of your transport options.

 2 to 2.5 hours